torvalds/linux/Documentation/arch/arm64/booting.rst

 Date  : 07 September 2012

-This document is based on the ARM booting document by Russell King and is relevant to all public releases of the AArch64 Linux kernel.
+This document is based on the ARM booting document by Russell King and is relevant to all public releases of the AArch64 GNU/Linux kernel.

 The AArch64 exception model is made up of a number of exception levels (EL0 - EL3), with EL0, EL1 and EL2 having a secure and a non-secure